be-green/research-diary/tasks/Simulations for Certainty Equivalent Calculation.md

   - kb-note
   - innovation-paper
 ---
 We need to measure the certainty equivalent associated with a willingness to pay for a single innovation shock.
 The proposal is that we want the willingness to pay for hedging a single year of shocks based on their impact over 5 years.
-I told Larry I wasn't sure that was the easiest to explain but I think it's ok to implement.

 We have that